bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 *This section is reserved for policies that apply generally to the GF as a whole, and not just in the context of a particular controlled document.
 This policy appies generally to the entire trust community*

-When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in BC, a Petroleum and Natural Gas Title Document must be provided in accordance with the BC Petroleum and Natural Gas Act.
+The Petroleum and Natural Gas Title Credential must be issued by EMLI (Ministry of Energy, Mines and Low Carbon Innovation) Tenure and Resource Stewardship Branch.When petroleum and natural gas operators wish to obtain a Petroleum and Natural Gas Title in BC, a Petroleum and Natural Gas Title Document must be provided in accordance with the BC Petroleum and Natural Gas Act.

 ## 1.11.
 Revisions
 Version 1.0.
 This governance document has the potential to be revised and improved in the future.
 The governance framework is designed for change as mandated in the ToIP Metamodel.
 Specific revisions will be decided at a later date pending review.